ibz/lightning-shell/README.md

 # Why not just SSH?

 SSH works very well indeed.
-The problem is the compilation / packaging of the utilities.
+The problem is the compilation, packaging and configuration of the utilities.

-Let's say you compile `lntop` and make it work on your Umbrel - it's not hard, but also non-trivial for beginners.
+Let's say you compile `lntop` and make it work on your Umbrel - it's not hard, but it may be a challenge for a complete beginner.
 Then you want up update Umbrel OS - *bang* you just lost `lntop`.
+Good luck bringing it back if you didn't write down the exact steps.

+And every such utility has its own quirks about how it needs to be installed and configured.
+You spend time figuring it all out, then you lose it all with a simple OS update.

+An alternative is, of course, to keep scripts of the exact steps so you can re-run them when needed.
+And this is exactly what I did with `wesh`.

+**Feel free to simply copy-paste parts of the Dockerfile.
+There is no need to install the whole thing.**

 # Build